Toryumon (Último Dragón): History

 During his time working for World Championship Wrestling (WCW) in the United States Japanese wrestler Último Dragón decided to open up a wrestling school in Naucalpan, Mexico to give Japanese hopefuls the chance to learn the Mexican lucha libre style like Dragón had.
 The wrestling school operated after the same principles of a university, divided into classes with several terms where wrestlers would "graduate" (debut) at the same time.
 The Ultimo Dragon Gym's first graduating term consisted of Cima, Don Fujii, Dragon Kid, Magnum Tokyo and Suwa who collectively became known as Toryumon Japan (a name that would be used for the first four terms).
-Toryumon promoted their first show on May 11, 1997, in Naucalpan, Mexico on a show that was co-promoted with International Wrestling Revolution Group (IWRG).
+Toryumon promoted their first show on May 11, 1997, in Naucalpan on a show that was co-promoted with International Wrestling Revolution Group (IWRG).
 Toryumon and IWRG would co-promote shows in Japan from 1997 until 2001, allowing the Ultimo Dragon Gym graduates to work on IWRG shows and even saw several graduates wrestlers win IWRG Championship.
 Through his contacts with WCW Último Dragón also arranged for some of his first term graduates to wrestle on World Championship Wrestling shows.
 On January 1, 1999, Toryumon held its first show in Japan and from that point forward began promoting regular shows in Japan.
-Toryumon's combination of traditional Japanese Puroresu, Mexican Lucha Libre and elements of Sports Entertainment that Último Dragón had observed while working for WCW such as outside interference and referee's being knocked out, something that at the time was not traditionally used in Japanese wrestling.
+Toryumon's combination of traditional Japanese puroresu, Mexican lucha libre and elements of sports entertainment that Último Dragón had observed while working for WCW such as outside interference and referee's being knocked out, something that at the time was not traditionally used in Japanese wrestling.
 The second class of Último Dragón Gym graduates began their own promotion, called the Toryumon 2000 Project, or T2P for short.
 The T2P promotion debuted on November 13, 2001, and became known for their use of the six-sided wrestling ring, the first promotion to regularly use such a ring shape.
 T2P wrestlers primarily used a submission based style called Llave (Spanish for "Key" the lucha libre term for submission locks).
 T2P ran until January 27, 2003, when the roster was absorbed into Toryumon.
 The third graduating class was known as "Toryumon X" and like T2P also started their own promotion under their class name.
 Toryumon X made its debut on August 22, 2003, and lasted until early 2004.